Choose a category below:

 Yes, there are special rules and fillings for state and judicial candidates.
 This information is in FPPC Manual 1 on the FPPC website.

-The Elections Home Page will have a link to the List of candidates that have taken papers for filing.
+Once the filing period has opened the Elections Home Page will have a link to the List of candidates that have taken papers for filing.
 The list will be updated daily.

 An independent expenditure is any money raised or spent for or against a local candidate or measure by a person or committee not related to a candidate or measure committee.